source-foundry/Hack/README.md

     $ brew cask install caskroom/fonts/font-hack

-To install the font manually you may use either the [OTF][otf_latest] or [TTF][ttf_latest] formats.
+To install the fonts manually you may use either the [OTF][otf_latest] or [TTF][ttf_latest] formats.
 Download the zip file and extract it.
 Double clicking each of the font files will open a preview in [Font Book](https://support.apple.com/en-us/HT201749) and the "Install Font" button will copy the font to the correct system location.

 #### Linux / BSD

 Most Linux and BSD systems can handle either [TTF][ttf_latest] or [OTF][otf_latest] format fonts.
 We are aware of package manager support on the following distros:

-* Arch Linux: install either [ttf-hack](https://aur.archlinux.org/packages/ttf-hack) or [otf-hack](https://aur.archlinux.org/packages/otf-hack) from the AUR either manually or using the AUR helper of your choice:
+* Arch Linux: install either [ttf-hack](https://aur.archlinux.org/packages/ttf-hack) or [otf-hack](https://aur.archlinux.org/packages/otf-hack) from the AUR manually or using the AUR helper of your choice:

         $ pacman -S ttf-hack